Utica PD: Mohawk Valley Crime Stoppers Wanted Person of the Week

-The Utica Police Department is looking for a 40-year-old Utica woman as part of this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.
+The Oneida County Sherif's Department is searching for a 30-year-old Little Falls man as part of this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.

-Angel D. Boykin, who police say as of September 3rd, has been wanted by the Utica Police Department for an open bench warrant for criminal possession of a weapon in the third degree.
-The charge is as a result of an illegal weapons possession investigation stemming from a motor vehicle accident investigation in May, 2021, according to Lt.
-Stan Fernalld of the Utica Police.
+Authorities are looking for Adam M. Andrilla on 4 warrants for Petit Larceny and CPCS in the 7th degree, all misdemeanors according to Sgt.
+Michael J. Ladd of the Oneida County Sheriff's Department.
+Andrilla is described as a white male who is about 180 lbs. and is 5' 10" tall.

+Ladd says Andrilla has been wanted since September 22nd, on bench warrants bench warrants issued by Judge Gregory J. Amoroso out of Oneida County's HOPE (Healing, Opportunity, Prevention and Education) Court.
+In 2020, Oneida County established this opioid intervention court in an effort to combat the significant overdose spike in the area.

 Police are asking for calls to be made to the Mohawk Valley Crime Stoppers tip line anonymously at 1-866-730-8477.